simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 ## Medium impact changes
 - TODO move to SSP (symfony) routing
+- Module config options in file 'module_oidc.php' are now using constants for config keys.
+The values for constants are taken from the previous version of the module, so theoretically you don't have to rewrite your current config file, although it is recommended to do so.

 ## Low impact changes
+- Removed the 'kid' config option which was not utilized in the codebase (from v2 of the module, the 'kid' value is the fingerprint of the certificate).

 Below are some internal changes that should not have impact for the OIDC OP implementors.
 However, if you are using this module as a library or extending from it, you will probably encounter breaking changes, since a lot of code has been refactored: